Skip to content

 Non-refundable.
 Some providers charge this plus monthly platform fees

-Visa registration fee
+Visa high-risk registration

 Standard